Counsellor Vs. Therapist UK: Types Of Mental Health Providers

 Career challenges

-Career counsellors are a specific type of professional that may or may not also have training in mental health care.
+Career counsellors are a specific type of professional who may or may not also have training in mental health care.
 They can help participants develop a career path, prepare for the job search, and develop skills that will benefit their professional life.
 They may also give clients suggestions for managing the stress that can come with the job search.

 Relationship concerns